Finest collection of medieval furniture in the country

 Bunratty Castle was in ruins in the mid 20th century and was in danger of being demolished for stone.

-The collections of artifacts in Bunratty Castle are protected by the Gort Furniture Trust and are managed on a daily basis by Shannon Heritage.
-The Castle welcomes thousands of visitors daily all year round and also provides the unique location for the world renowned Bunratty Mediecal Castle Banquets, which take, place in the Castle nightly at 5.30pm & 8.45pm year round.
+The Castle welcomes thousands of visitors daily all year round and also provides the unique location for the world renowned Bunratty Medieval Castle Banquets, which take, place in the Castle nightly at 5.30pm & 8.45pm year round.

 For centuries the Vereker family had extensive ties throughout the mid-west region of Ireland.
 Colonel Vereker, on being created the first Viscount Gort in 1816 had taken the name of his title from the town of Gort on the Galway/Clare border.
 The family seat was located just outside Gort at Lough Cutra Castle until the ravages of the famine had forced the sale of the estate in 1849.
 Several of the Verekers were prominent in the life of Limerick particularly in the mid- nineteenth century with no less than six of the family serving a total of ten terms as Mayors of Limerick City.